How to

 recording.

-WMC Game Stop button (if visible) or, click the Game Bar logo.
+Game Stop button (if visible) or, click the Game Bar logo.

 Recording will also stop automatically if a Timeout or a file Size